ibm-cloud-docs/containers/cs_edge.md

 Using a gateway-enabled cluster?
 See [Isolating networking workloads to edge nodes in classic gateway-enabled clusters](#edge_gateway) instead.
 {: tip}

-Before you begin:
+Before you begin

 * Ensure that you have the following [{{site.data.keyword.cloud_notm}} IAM roles](/docs/containers?topic=containers-users#checking-perms):
     * Any platform access role for the cluster
     * **Writer** or **Manager** service access role for all namespaces
 * [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

-</br>To create an edge node worker pool:
+To create an edge node worker pool,

 1. [Create a worker pool](/docs/containers?topic=containers-add_workers#add_pool) that spans all zones in your cluster and has at least two workers per zone if you use NLBs or 3 or more workers per zone if you use ALBs.
 In the `ibmcloud ks worker-pool create` command, include the `--label dedicated=edge` flag to label all worker nodes in the pool.
 All worker nodes in this pool, including any worker nodes that you add later, are labeled as edge nodes.

-    <p class="tip">If you want to use an existing worker pool, the pool must span all zones in your cluster and have at least two worker nodes per zone.
-You can label the worker pool with `dedicated=edge` by using the [`ibmcloud ks worker-pool label set` command](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_pool_label_set).</p>
+    If you want to use an existing worker pool, the pool must span all zones in your cluster and have at least two worker nodes per zone.
+You can label the worker pool with `dedicated=edge` by using the [`ibmcloud ks worker-pool label set` command](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_pool_label_set).
+    {: tip}

-    <p class="important">To ensure that ALB pods are always scheduled to edge worker nodes if they are present and not scheduled to non-edge worker nodes, you must create or use an existing worker pool that has at least three edge worker nodes per zone.
+    To ensure that ALB pods are always scheduled to edge worker nodes if they are present and not scheduled to non-edge worker nodes, you must create or use an existing worker pool that has at least three edge worker nodes per zone.
 During the update of an ALB pod, a new ALB pod rolls out to replace an existing ALB pod.
 However, ALB pods have anti-affinity rules that do not permit a pod to deploy to a worker node where another ALB pod already exists.
 If you have only two edge nodes per zone, both ALB pod replicas already exist on those edge nodes, so the new ALB pod must be scheduled on a non-edge worker node.
 When three edge nodes are present in a zone, the new ALB pod can be scheduled to the third edge node.
-Then, the old ALB pod is removed.</p>
+Then, the old ALB pod is removed.
+    {: important}

 2. Verify that the worker pool and worker nodes have the `dedicated=edge` label.
-    * To check the worker pool:
+    * To check the worker pool
         ```
         ibmcloud ks worker-pool get --cluster <cluster_name_or_ID> --worker-pool <worker_pool_name_or_ID>
         ```